mhinz/vim-galore/README.md

 trailing whitespace.
 E.g. `diw` deletes the current word and `ci(` changes everything between parentheses.

-Text objects don't take a count.
+Text objects take a count.
+Imagine `((( )))` and the cursor on or between the most inner parentheses, then `d2a(` will remove the 2 inner pairs of parentheses and everything in between.

 See `:h text-objects` for all available text objects.